-In the current year, the Trust has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board that are relevant to its operations and effective for the current annual reporting period.
+In the current year, the Consolidated Entity has adopted all of the new and revised standards and interpretations issued by the Australian Accounting Standards Board that are relevant to its operations and effective for the current annual reporting period.
 The adoption of these new accounting standards did not have any material impact.

 The following standards, amendments to standards and interpretations have been identified as those which may impact the entity in the period of initial application.
-They are available for early adoption at 31 December 2015 but have not been applied preparing these financial statements:
+They are available for early adoption at 31 December 2016 but have not been applied preparing these financial statements:

-- AASB 9 Financial Instruments and the relevant amending standards: effective 1 January 2018 ι; --- -------- --- ----

-- AASB 15 Revenue from Contracts with Customers: effective 1 January 2018;

-AASB 2014.4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation: effective 1 January 2018;

-- AASB 2014.5 Amendments to Australian Accounting Standards arising from AASB 15: effective 1 January 2017; - AASB 2014.9 Amendments to Australian Accounting Standards - Equity Method in Separate Financial Statements effective 1 January 2016;

-- AASB 2014.10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture: effective 1 January 2016; effective 1 January 2016;
+- AASB 9 Financial Instruments and the relevant amending standards: effective 1 January 2018; - AASB 15 Revenue from Contracts with Customers: effective 1 January 2018; - AASB 2014-5 Amendments to Australian Accounting Standards arising from AASB 15: effective 1 January 2018; - AASB 2015-8 Amendments to Australian Accounting Standards Effective date of AASB 15: effective 1 January 2018; - AASB 16 Leases: effective 1 January 2019 - AASB 2014-10 Amendments to Australian Accounting Standards Sale or Contribution of Assets between an Investor and its Associate or Joint Venture: effective 1 January 2018; - AASB 2015-10 Amendments to Australian Accounting Standards Éffective Date of Amendments to AASB 10 and AASB 128: effective 1 January 2018; - AASB 2016-2 Amendments to Australian Accounting Standards Disclosure Initiative: Amendments to AASB 107: effective 1 January 2017.

+The potential effect of the above standards/interpretations on the Trust's financial statements is being assessed by management.
+The Trust does not intend to adopt any of these pronouncements before their effective dates.